Local Composite Quantile Regression for Regression Discontinuity: Extensions

 Our simulation presented later on suggests that fixed-$n$ approximations improve the coverage of LCQR-based confidence intervals when the sample size is small, and work particularly well under heteroskedasticity.
 In Table \ref{tb:main coverage}, confidence intervals based on fixed-$n$ approximations are found comparable to asymptotic confidence intervals, though fixed-$n$ results seem more conservative and give slightly higher coverage.
-When the sample size is decreased, it is as expected that fixed-$n$ approximations give better coverage (see \Cref{tb: coverage small sample} in \Cref{supp:fixed-n coverage probability small sample} of the Online Supplement).
+When the sample size is decreased, fixed-$n$ approximations give better coverage (see Table 6 in Section S.4.4 of the Online Supplement).
 The \texttt{rdcqr} package offers both asymptotic and fixed-$n$ approximations in the computation of bias, s.e., and adjusted s.e.